Job Title: Endangered Species Conservation Biologist

 - Accurately identify bumble bees from submitted photos and maintain a database of observations and associated data.

-- Analyze collected data (and data from other sources) for spatial patterns and communicate results using ArcGIS Online, or similar tools.
+- Analyze collected data for spatial patterns and communicate results using ArcGIS Online, or similar tools.

-- Use appropriate communication channels (website, social media, traditional media, email, etc.) to coordinate with project volunteers, project partners, and the general public.
+- Use appropriate communication channels (website, social media, traditional media, email, etc.) to recruit and coordinate with project volunteers, project partners, and the general public.

-- Use data gathered from the Atlas project (and other sources) to develop a comprehensive conservation plan(s) for California bumble bees.
+- Use data gathered from the Atlas project (and other sources) to develop comprehensive conservation plans for southeastern bumble bees.

-- During the field-season (approximately May - September) spend ~25% of the time conducting fieldwork, including bumble bee surveys and habitat assessments, at times in remote regions of the state.
+- During the field-season (approximately May - September) spend ~25% of the time conducting fieldwork, including bumble bee surveys and habitat assessments, at times in remote areas.

-- Travel out-of-town for multiple days (approximately 5 overnights per month during the field season – potentially more during some months) to support the bumble bee atlas and related projects.
-(Note: current overnight travel requirements are dependent on the status of COVID-19).
+- Travel out-of-town for multiple days (approximately 5 overnights per month, potentially more, during the field season) to support the bumble bee Atlas and related projects.

-- Support the Pacific Northwest Bumble Bee Atlas Project.
+- Support other Xerces Society Bumble Bee Atlas Projects.

-- Engage in other endangered species and pollinator research, education, outreach, restoration, and conservation projects and campaigns.
+- Engage in other endangered species and pollinator conservation projects.

 KNOWLEDGE, SKILLS, AND EXPERIENCE:

-- Experience working with community scientists and building diverse coalitions.
+- Experience working with volunteers and building diverse coalitions.

-- Ability and willingness to work collaboratively with other Xerces Society staff members and with a wide variety of partners, stakeholders, and diverse teams and constituents in a respectful, equitable, and inclusive fashion.
+- Ability to work collaboratively with other Xerces Society staff members and with a wide variety of partners and stakeholders.

 - Possession of a strong conservation ethic.

-- Excellent written communication skills, including the ability to write clear emails, conservation plans, and technical documents for diverse audiences.
+- Excellent written communication skills, including the ability to write clear emails, and technical documents for diverse audiences.

 - Exceptional verbal communication, presentation, and public speaking skills for diverse audiences that include community scientists, land managers, conservation partners, and others.